 Mara studied Archaeology in Amsterdam (VU, 1996-2001) and Melbourne (University of Melbourne, 2000).
 After finishing her Masters she worked as a cultural tour guide in Italy, focusing on (pre) Roman history.
 In 2005 Mara started working for the Netherlands Cultural Heritage Agency (RCE) as an Archaeological Information Specialist.
 Her interest in international heritage management increased and she did a traineeship at the Centre for International Heritage Activities (CIE), primarily dealing with archaeological heritage management in the Dutch Caribbean.

-In 2009 Mara got the opportunity to work for the Shared Heritage program of the National Archives of the Netherlands and later also the RCE.
-'Shared Heritage' in the Dutch context primarily means heritage dating from the era of the Dutch East and West India Companies (VOC and WIC) and from Dutch colonialism and migration in Asia, Africa, and the America's.
-Ambitions of the Shared Heritage policy are directed towards preservation, capacity building, improving access to heritage and enhancing international cultural cooperation.
+In 2009 Mara got the opportunity to work for the Shared Heritage program (now International Heritage Cooperation Program) of the Nationaal Archief and later also the RCE again.
+'Shared Heritage' means heritage from Dutch exploration, trade, colonialism, migration and military conflict in Asia, Africa, or the America's.
+Ambitions of the Shared Heritage policy were directed towards preservation, capacity building, improving access to heritage and enhancing international cultural cooperation (cultural diplomacy).